CPHS/OPHS Glossary of Terms

 Department of Education - The U.S. Department of Education's

-to equal educational opportunity for every individual; Supplement
+equal educational opportunity for every individual; Supplement and complement

-and complement the efforts of states, the local school systems and
+the efforts of states, the local school systems and other instrumentalities

-evaluation, and sharing of information; Increase the accountability
+supported research, evaluation, and sharing of information; Increase

-of Federal education programs to the President, the Congress, and
+the accountability of Federal education programs to the President, the

-a fast, safe, efficient, accessible and convenient transportation
+safe, efficient, accessible and convenient transportation system that

-system that meets our vital national interests and enhances the quality
+meets our vital national interests and enhances the quality of life of

 Drug: